qweb-project/qweb/README.md

 Ready to set up Qweb?
 Check out our comprehensive [Development Guide](DEV.md) for detailed installation instructions, configuration, and setup steps.

-## 🏗️ Architecture
+## 🏗️ Architecture & Technical Stack

-Qweb is built on a modern, scalable architecture:
+Qweb is built on a modern, scalable architecture with integrated crypto payment infrastructure:

+### Core Application
 - **Frontend**: Next.js with TypeScript and Tailwind CSS
 - **Backend**: Next.js API routes with serverless functions
 - **Search Engine**: SearXNG for comprehensive web search
 - **AI Models**: Multiple provider support (OpenAI, Ollama, Anthropic, etc.)
 - **Database**: Drizzle ORM with SQLite/PostgreSQL

+### Payment Infrastructure
+- **Wallet System**: Coinbase embedded wallets for seamless user authentication and onboarding
+- **Server Wallets**: Individual server-side wallets created for each user to enable automated x402 payments
-- **Payments**: x402 protocol for crypto micropayments
+- **Payment Protocol**: [x402-qweb implementation](https://github.com/qweb-project/x402-qweb) for website micropayments
+- **Cross-chain USDC**: Circle's CCTP (Cross-Chain Transfer Protocol) SDK for multi-chain USDC support
+- **Provider Portal**: Dedicated platform for websites to monetize their content

+### How It Works
+1. **User Authentication**: Users log in using Coinbase embedded wallets
+2. **Server Wallet Creation**: Each user gets a dedicated server-side wallet for automated payments
+3. **Search & Pay**: Our meta search agent uses the server wallet to pay x402 requests to participating websites
+4. **Cross-chain Flexibility**: Users can fund their wallets with USDC from any supported blockchain
+5. **Website Monetization**: Content creators register via our Provider Portal to receive payments

 For more details, see our [architecture documentation](docs/architecture/README.md).

-## 🌐 Usage
+## 🛠️ Local Development

-Once set up, you can use Qweb as your default search engine or integrate it via our API.
+Once set up locally, you can use Qweb as your default search engine or integrate it via our API.
 See [DEV.md](DEV.md) for usage instructions and browser integration steps.

 ## 📊 API Usage